 5. Better: League Doesn’t Give You A Clean Slate

 League of Legends allows for small tweaks to the player’s experience with their champion.
-By equipping runes, a champion begins the game with small advantageous stat boosts.
+The rune system (soon to be revamped and replaced) allows champions to begin the game with small stat boosts.
 By taking masteries, a champion receives gradual increases to their effectiveness, sometimes in the form of unique passive abilities to structure one’s gameplay around.

 By contrast, at the beginning of every Dota 2 match, the player starts with a clean slate.
 The only thing that carries over from previous matches is the player.
 League champions can start out with a core direction already built, perhaps taking attack runes and offensive masteries.
 But in Dota 2, similar traits can only be gained in-game.
 When a hero levels up, they can choose to rank up ‘talents’ rather than skills.
 These bonuses are unique to each hero, often offering players distinct, permanent choices.